-The Secretary of State would then have three months to decide whether or not to grant the application we filed in April 2016 for powers to build the Silvertown Tunnel.
+The Secretary of State had until 11 October 2017 to decide whether or not to grant the application we filed in April 2016 for powers to build the Silvertown Tunnel.

 The Planning Inspectorate's website has more information about the application process for 'nationally significant' projects.

 An extensive range of detailed information about the Silvertown Tunnel scheme is in our application documents on the same website, together with information about the examination itself.